devYonz/op-sqlite-vec/README.md

 [] Store chats as strings into '@op-engineering/op-sqlite' database [] Test clustering with sqlite-vec
 [] Check if drizzle and op-sqlite can be used together

+# Don't judge the code
+Verification for op-sqlite and sqlite-vec in : [Chat.tsx useEffect](src/app/chat.tsx#L23)